AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Approach 1: Slow Down

-This group shares a clear conviction: AI speed without human control does not produce innovation, but uncontrollable junk.
-Their remedy: clean software design and clear responsibilities in the code.
+This group shares a clear conviction: AI speed without human control produces not innovation but uncontrollable junk.
+Their remedy: clean software design and clear lines of responsibility in the code.

 Matt Pocock – Software Fundamentals are More Important Than Ever